ghosert/grunt-applymin/README.md

 <!-- endmin -->
 ```
-just re-run grunt to update the new revision filename in html template, the revision filename is based on file content, it will be same if nothing changed.
+just re-run grunt to update the new revision filename in html template, the revision filename is based on file content, it should be same if nothing changed.

 Run the demo and see how it works in details.

-1. 'static_minified' mentioned is located at `grunt-applymin/sample/hello.py`
+1. `static_minified` mentioned is located at `grunt-applymin/sample/hello.py`
 2. html template sample is located at `grunt-applymin/sample/views/home.tpl`